alpaka-group/llama/docs/pages/proxyreferences.rst

 Thus, a proxy reference can be freely created, copied, moved and destroyed.
 Their sole purpose is to give access to a value they refer to.
 They usually encapsulate a reference to some storage and computations to be performed when writing or reading through the proxy reference.
-Write access to a refered value of type :cpp:`T` is typically given via an assignment operator from :cpp:`T`.
+Write access to a referred value of type :cpp:`T` is typically given via an assignment operator from :cpp:`T`.
 Read access is given by a (non-explicit) conversion operator to :cpp:`T`.

 .. code-block:: C++